sigcsets/sigcse_website/resources/reads.md

 ### 2024

-By popular vote, the novella The Lifecycle of Software Objects by Ted Chiang.
+By popular vote, the novella _The Lifecycle of Software Objects_ by Ted Chiang.

-For our non-fiction option, a dive into what we can do individually to make our community more inclusive Sister Resisters: Mentoring Black Women on Campus <https://www.hepg.org/hep-home/books/sister-resisters> by Janie Ward and Tracy Robinson-Wood
+For our non-fiction option, a dive into what we can do individually to make our community more inclusive _Sister Resisters: Mentoring Black Women on Campus_ by Janie Ward and Tracy Robinson-Wood <https://www.hepg.org/hep-home/books/sister-resisters>.

-And for a quicker read, the short story "Dolly" by Elizabeth Bear (available online <https://apex-magazine.com/short-fiction/dolly/>)
+And for a quicker read, the short story _Dolly_ by Elizabeth Bear (available online <https://apex-magazine.com/short-fiction/dolly/>).

 ### 2023